 - A lot of the bedliner manufacturers provide a lifetime warranty.

-- You can DIY at home and save yourself a lot of money, whereas getting a drop-in bedliner will come with a standard price tag.
+- You can DIY at home and save yourself a lot of money.
+Alternatively, you can get a drop-in bedliner that comes at a standard price tag.

-- Sometimes you can choose between a matte finish or a glossy coat.
+- Depending on the brand and the product, you can choose between a matte finish or a glossy coat.

-- Some thicker bedliner paints can also absorb vibrations and dampen sounds.
+- Some thicker bedliner paints can also absorb vibrations and dampen sounds for a quiet ride.

-- It’s relatively easy to clean compared to regular paint.
+- Bedliner paint is relatively easy to clean compared to regular paint.

 - It also improves the ruggedness of your truck.
-Here are some top selections of the top bedliners for Chevy Colorado.
+If you have a Chevy, here are some top selections of the top bedliners for Chevy Colorado.

 Cons of Bedliner Paint Job

-- It’s easier to botch the paint job and have to redo it.
+- If you DIY, it’s easier to botch the paint job and have to redo it.

 - While the coat is curing, there is a risk of dust and/or debris getting lodged in the wet paint.

-- Again, elaborating on the first point, if you decide to do it on your own, you might miss hard to reach places or accidentally get some paint on the windows and mirrors.
+- If you decide to do it on your own, you might miss hard-to-reach places or accidentally get some paint on the windows and mirrors.

 - You have to get the thickness right, and this may take more than one coat.
 The thinner the coat, the more easily it is damaged.

-- Some bedliners without strong UV protection could fade over time and give your truck and old and battered look.
+- Some bedliners without strong UV protection could fade over time and give your truck an old and battered look.

-- You need to have an area or space set up to do the job, preferably one where you won’t have worry about getting your belongings dirty.
+- You need to set up an area or space to do the job, preferably one where you won’t have to worry about getting your belongings dirty.

 - If you use a spray gun without a respirator mask, it could cause damage to your health.

-Sometimes it’s better to leave the job to the professionals.
-After all, they are equipped and qualified to handle it.
-Yes, it could cost more, and it will just add onto the cost of the paint itself, but you do save a lot of time and you can pretty much guarantee you will be happy with the end product.
-The cost of applying the top DIY bedliners isn’t just about the tools, it’s also the time and effort you put in.
+Bedliners are a great way to protect your truck bed and your cargo from damage.
+If you don’t have much experience about paint jobs, it’s better to leave it to the professionals.
+Yes, it could cost more, but you do save a lot of time and you’re sure that the end product will meet your expectations.
+After all, the cost of applying the top DIY bedliners isn’t just about the tools, it’s also the time and effort you put in.